 Does contents insurance cover theft?

-Yes, most home insurance policies provide protection for theft, break-and-enters and burglaries.
+Yes, most home insurance policies protect against theft, break-and-enters, and burglaries.
 You can find out specific details about your coverage in the property damage and theft section of your policy.
-Items will be replaced or you will be reimbursed for most personal belongings stolen during a break-in.
-It is important to note that your home policy will also help cover the costs to repair areas of your home that were damaged.
-Doors, windows and other entry points will be repaired or replaced up to your policy limits.
+Items are replaceable or reimbursable for most personal belongings stolen during a break-in.
+It is important to note that your home policy will also help cover the costs to repair areas of your home that are damaged.
+Doors, windows, and other entry points will be repaired or replaced up to your policy limits.
 Additional damage to your property caused by burglars while in your home may also be covered.

 How much does contents insurance cost in Canada?

-The premium for contents insurance will vary based on your type of policy.
+The premium for contents insurance will vary, depending on your policy type.
 If you rent, your contents insurance is included as part of your renter’s insurance.
 Basic plans for renters start at around $15 per month, but for a home, it is generally around $120 per month.

 What’s the difference between tenants and contents insurance?

-Tenants insurance is a type of contents insurance that is specifically designed for renters.
-It provides protection for your personal belongings when you live in a rental unit.
-If there was a fire, water damage or theft, your personal items would be covered.
+Tenants insurance is a type of contents insurance that is specifically made for renters.
+It protects your personal belongings when you live in a rental unit.
+If there is a fire, water damage, or theft, your items will have coverage.
 The building and property are insured by your landlord.

 Does your home insurance cover your home-based business?

 If you’re running a business from your home, you may not have enough insurance to protect your business equipment.
 A typical homeowner’s policy provides only $2,500 coverage for business equipment, which is usually not enough to cover all of your business property.
-Your coverage may extend to some business property stored in your home, but not necessarily to merchandise, computers or specialized equipment.
+Your coverage may extend to some business property in your home, but not necessarily to merchandise, computers, or special equipment.

 Can I add coverage for my business to my home policy?

 Yes.
 Some insurers have made provisions for the new wave of work-from-home status since the beginning of the pandemic.
 Intact Insurance, for example, offers a low-cost option which is ideal if you are either a self-employed worker or a small business operating out of your home.
-It’s called Coverage for Home-Based Workers, and it can be added to your home insurance.
+It’s known as coverage for home-based workers, and it can be an add-on to your home insurance.
 This protection includes $10,000 to $50,000 coverage for business property.

 What is NOT included in contents insurance?

-There are items that are not commonly covered under your policy:
+Some items not commonly covered under your policy include:

 • Business property.
-Partially covered, but additional coverage may be purchased through select insurance companies.
+This will have partial coverage, but additional coverage may be purchased through select insurance companies.

 • Data.
 Although the storage medium for computer data is tangible, the data is not.
-Computer data cannot be touched, held and has no physical substance.
-As such, the damage you caused to the unit does not fall under the policy.
+Computer data cannot be touched or held, and has no physical substance.
+As such, the damage you cause to the unit does not fall under the policy.

 • Cryptocurrencies

 • Some types of sporting equipment.
 As every athlete (and parent of athletes) knows, sporting equipment carries a heavy price tag.
-If you or a family member plays at a higher level of sport, the investment in equipment can be quite large, so individualized insurance may be in order.
-Talk with your isure broker to help decide on the coverage you may need.
+If you or a family member plays a higher level of sport, the investment in equipment can be quite large, so individual insurance may be in order.
+Speak with your isure broker to help decide on the coverage you may need.

 Does my home policy cover items in my car?

 Yes, many policies include theft that happens outside of the home.
-Some personal belongings are also covered when you take them outside of your home and when travelling.
-However, it’s important to note that personal property in your car, cameras, laptops and other belongings are covered within policy limits.
-Your car insurance does not cover the contents within your car.
-If someone breaks into your automobile, your auto insurance will cover damage to your vehicle specifically mentioned in your policy.
+Some personal belongings are also covered when you take them outside of your home and when traveling.
+However, it’s important to note that personal property in your car, such as cameras, laptops, and other belongings, have coverage within policy limits.
+Your car insurance does not cover the contents of your car.
+If someone breaks into your automobile, your auto insurance will cover damage to your vehicle specifically within your policy.

-Is my car covered by my home policy if my attached garage burns down?
+Is my car covered by my home policy if my garage burns down?

-Contents insurance typically doesn’t cover a motor vehicle (even if it’s on your property) in the attached garage of your house.
-If a motor vehicle is able to be licensed through a registry, home insurance will not cover it.
-Basically, anything where you would normally get a separate insurance policy (i.e. car insurance), home insurance will not cover that.
+Contents insurance typically doesn’t cover a motor vehicle (even if it’s on your property) in the garage of your home.
+If a motor vehicle can be licensed through a registry, home insurance will not cover it.
+For anything where you will normally get a separate insurance policy (i.e. car insurance), home insurance will not cover that.

 My golf clubs were stolen out of my car.
 Are they covered?

-If your car gets broken into and some items were stolen, like a computer or golf clubs, that would be covered under your contents policy and not your auto policy.
-It doesn’t even have to happen near your home, and you would still be covered.
+If your car gets broken into and some items are stolen, like a computer or golf clubs, they will have coverage under your contents policy and not your auto policy.
+It doesn’t even have to happen near your home, and you will still have coverage.

 Does contents insurance offer protection from water damage?